-What have you been doing to manage the spread of infection in care homes?
+What have you been doing to manage the spread of infection?

 The safety and wellbeing of residents and staff in our care and nursing homes is of paramount importance to us.